 Aquarium rocks can be easy to clean, provided you are not growing any live plants or mosses on them.

-Bleach, vinegar, lemon, and baking soda can all be used to clean aquarium rocks, but this is not possible when covered with moss.
+Bleach, vinegar, lemon, and baking soda can all be used to clean aquarium rocks, but this it’s not possible when covered with moss.
 If you are growing live plants, it is better to leave your rocks and scrub around them with a bristled brush.

 Aquarium rocks carpeted with moss that has attracted significant algae should be cleaned with a gravel vacuum.
-You can gently press onto the moss, and the suction should release much of the algae and debris.
+You can gently press onto the moss, and the suction should release most of the algae and debris.

 Cleaning Aquarium Rocks With Bleach